ViBlog/autovalues/autovalue-gson-extension.md

 ## Pre-0.3.0, create the AutoValueGsonTypeAdapterFactory

-If you are using a version before 0.3.0 you will need to create a Type Adapter Factory.
+If you are using a version before 0.3.0 you will need to create a Type Adapter Factory (or update, make yourself a favor, do it)

 ```java
 public class AutoValueGsonTypeAdapterFactory implements TypeAdapterFactory {